audioxide/data/data/posts/20191228-articles-top-10-albums-of-2019.md

 I’ve not always had the kindest things to say about James Blake’s past projects.
 I’ve likened them to carpet samples and [beached whales](/reviews/james-blake-the-colour-in-anything/), among other things.
 Imagine my smugness then when Blake not only comes out with his best record to date, but acknowledges preceding works had the very failings I was complaining about.

 *Assume Form* is a tighter, warmer, and more focused glimpse into Blake’s world.
 The record showcases Blake as a songwriter as well as a producer.
 Instead of hiding behind idiosyncratic beats and slack loops, he opens up.
 The results aren’t perfect, but they’re often lovely.
-“Where’s the Catch?” is as good a song as you’re likely to find from 2019, and there’s a few more where that came from.
+“Where’s the Catch?” is as good a song as you’re likely to find from 2019, and there are a few more where that came from.

 This was the first time we reviewed a James Blake album and I felt excited rather than annoyed.
 It genuinely feels like he has grown as an artist and a person.
 What a lovely thing.
 I just hope he has the courage to keep going. *Assume Form* is great in its own right, but I very much hope it proves to be a major step towards something special.